 For more information on where to see wildlife in Tasmania visit The Travelling Lindfield’s Tasmania page.

-When thinking about wildlife watching destinations, cities don’t immediately come to mind.
+When thinking about wildlife-watching destinations, cities don’t immediately come to mind.
 Yet quite a few species of wildlife are able to tolerate the disturbance of the urban environment to some degree.
 In Sydney, two species of possums: the Brushtail possum and the smaller ringtail possum can be seen in most forested areas.

 Sydney is also a good place to see some of Australia’s cockatoos and smaller parrots.
 Take a stroll through Centennial Park and see how many species you can spot.
 Or if you are a serious twitcher, head straight to Mt.
 Annan Botanic Gardens.
+Recommended by me

-Top Safari Holidays in Antarctica
+Safari Destinations in Antarctica

 South Georgia Island, British Overseas Territory

 One of the most amazing wildlife destinations in the world is the British Overseas Territory of South Georgia, which is home to hundreds of thousands of penguins, seals, sea birds and herds of wild reindeer brought here by Norwegian sealers and whalers.

 As soon as we landed, we were surrounded by wildlife.
 Imagine tens of thousands of Emperor penguins calling out at once.
 I always remember the sight of a sea of penguins, the musical sounds they made and the overpowering smell of guano.

 Most people visit South Georgia on a cruise ship and some adventure cruise ships stop here on the way to Antarctica.
 We had four beach landings at Fortuna Bay, Golden Bay, Grytviken and Stromness.
 Stromness was where Antarctic explorer Ernest Shackleton and his crew were rescued in 1916.